Fat‑Soluble Vitamins in Neuroendocrine Tumours (NETs): Why Deficiency Happens and Who Is Most at Risk

-Neuroendocrine Tumours (NETs) – Vitamin K (Phylloquinone / Menaquinones)
+Neuroendocrine Tumours (NETs) – A Spotlight on Vitamin K (Phylloquinone / Menaquinones)

-Neuroendocrine Tumours (NETs) – Vitamin K (Phylloquinone / Menaquinones)
+Neuroendocrine Tumours (NETs) – A Spotlight on Vitamin K (Phylloquinone / Menaquinones)

 Before you read thisThis information is designed to help you understand how vitamins work in the body and how certain NET-related factors might affect them.
 It is not a substitute for personalised medical advice.
 Every NET patient is different — tumour type, treatments, surgery, symptoms, and nutritional needs can vary widely.
 If you have concerns about vitamin levels, supplements, or symptoms, please speak with your NET clinical team.
 They can assess your individual situation and guide you safely.
 1. What Is Vitamin K?
 Vitamin K is a fat‑soluble vitamin essential for: Normal blood clotting Bone health Vascular health Two main forms:…